 Meet the team

-Richard Briance is a founding member of PMB Capital with many years of experience in the private banking world.
+Richard Briance is a founding member of PMB Capital with many years of experience in the banking world.
 He was previously Chief Executive of Edmond de Rothschild Limited, the UK subsidiary of the Geneva-based banking group (2010-2015).
 He was Chief Executive and latterly Deputy Chairman of Hawkpoint Partners (1999-2010).

 Prior to joining Hawkpoint Richard had twenty-five years’ international investment banking experience, as Chief Executive of WestMerchant Bank, Vice Chairman and global head of fixed income at UBS and Managing Director at Credit Suisse First Boston.
 He has served on the board of Mint Hotels and Oxford Analytica.